Facebook warns revenue growth slowing, costs remain high

 Facebook, the world’s second-biggest seller of online ads, has been under fierce scrutiny worldwide in recent years over its privacy practices.
 It is also facing heat over how its services have been manipulated to spread misinformation.

-The company addressed those issues starting in mid-2018 following repeated scandals, causing growth in expenses to surge to more than 100% for several quarters as it hired new privacy staff and invested in content moderation.
+The company addressed those issues starting in mid-2018 following repeated scandals, causing growth in expenses to surge by more than 100% for several quarters as it hired privacy staff and invested in content moderation.

-That investment began coming down last year, leading analysts to believe Facebook was largely finished building out its new systems and beginning to find efficiencies that could whittle costs further.
+That investment began declining last year, leading analysts to believe Facebook was largely finished building out its new systems and beginning to find efficiencies that could whittle costs further.

-It also announced that it had reached a $550 million settlement in principle related to an Illinois lawsuit that claimed it illegally collected and stored biometric data for millions of users without their consent.
+It also announced it had reached a $550 million settlement in principle of an Illinois lawsuit that claimed it illegally collected and stored biometric data for millions of users without their consent.

-Still, Facebook’s shares were up more than 50% over the last year, raising pressure for a strong performance.
+Still, Facebook’s shares rose more than 50% over the last year, raising pressure for a strong performance.

 “FB stock had made a big run-up in anticipation of the report ...so the room for error was low,” said Daniel Morgan, a portfolio manager at Synovus Trust Co.